Elemend/Builders-Wand/README.md

 Phi is a Utility Library, split into modules.
 You will need to install the modules **phi.core** and **phi.modifyinv**.

-From the Builder's Wand Repository you need to Download the files from the 1.14 Folder.
+From the Builder's Wand Repository you need to Download the files from the Folder named "1.14".
-There are two zipfiles:
+There are two zipfiles in there:

 **"builders_wand_1.14.zip" and "Builder's Wand Texture.zip"**